-The following is an article as featured in the May 2012 issue of Shotgun Sports Magazine by author and editor Johnny Cantu.
-To view the original article as a PDF, click here.
+The original article appeared in the May 2012 issue of Shotgun Sports magazine written by Johnny Cantu.

 In my report of the 2012 SHOT Show in the May issue of Shotgun Sports I informed our readers of a new semi-automatic 12 gauge shotgun from the famous Italian arms manufacturer, FABARM, (now a part of Caesar Guerini) the XLR5 Velocity.
 I also mentioned to look forward to a review of the XLR5.
 Well, after a phone call or two to Mr. Joe Cunniffe, General Manager of FABARM USA in Cambridge, MD, my test sample which was an early prototype model arrived at my office.

 The FABARM XLR5 Velocity came housed in a sturdy and rigid black polymer case.
 The snaps are of the push/pull style and are not key lockable.
 However, the case does have areas for small padlocks to secure the case.
 Additionally, the heavy gauge foam material the gun and accessories sit in is tightly cut out to the dimensions of the components so they will not rattle around under the stresses and bounces of travel.